shinyamagami/mergeu/README.md

 how to do it.

 This is a place where you send a pull request without getting nervous.
 Just a place for learning.
+Any pull requests will be merged except a few.

 This repository will approve your pull requests and merge it under these condition.
 1. No conflict.
 2. TBA...

+The flow is
+1. Send a pull request
+2. Get approved or denied
+3. Get merged.
+4. Get confident.